Skip to content

 • Implementing the contractual baseline for ICT services supporting critical or important functions → Delegated Regulation 2024/1773 specifies the policy (Art 28(10) mandate); Delegated Regulation 2025/532 specifies subcontracting elements (Art 30(5) mandate).

-• Scoped into TLPT → Delegated Regulation 2025/1190 specifies the technical standards under Article 26.
+• Scoped into TLPT → Delegated Regulation 2025/1190 specifies the technical standards under the Article 26(11) mandate.

 TL;DR